HAWK-Digital-Environments/hawk-keycloak-auth-server/README.md

 that can be used to filter resources based on their ids.

 Supported query parameters:
 * **ids** - A list of resource ids to search for, in the format `id1,id2`.
-If provided, the search and attributes parameters CAN NOT be used.
+If provided the filters "name", "owner", "type" and "uri" can not be used.
+(Exception owner + sharedOnly, this is allowed)
+* **name** - Allows for filtering the resources by their name, by default a partial search is done, set 'exactName' for exact matching
+* **uri** - Allows filtering the resources by the uri
+* **owner** - The uuid of a user will only return resources owned by the user
+* **sharedWith** - Allows filtering the resources to all resources shared with the user with the given uuid
+* **sharedOnly** - If true, only resources shared with the user will be returned.
+Enabling this flag MUST be accompanied by the "owner" filter, that is the user id which shared the resources.
+* **idsOnly** - If set, only the ids of the resources are returned
+* **exactName** - If set only resources that match the name-filter exactly will be returned
+* **type** - Allows for filtering for types of resources
 * **first** - The first result to return (0-based)
 * **max** - The maximum number of results to return (default 100)